takaramarina/resolution/ARTWORK_DATA_GUIDE.md

 ### Image not loading
 - Verify the image file exists at the specified path
 - Check that both `.jpg` and `.webp` versions exist
-- Ensure the optimization script ran successfully
+- Clear browser cache and refresh

 ### Modal image broken
 - Check that the `highres` field exists and points to a valid image